 Public university leaders have spent years creating and testing solutions to help students succeed in college, complete their degrees, and be well-prepared for the workforce.
 These efforts have achieved significant success at individual institutions, but have not been fully brought to scale across the public higher education sector.

-That’s why 130 institutions are joining together to increase college access, student, and postsecondary attainment.
-The initiative, called Powered by Publics: Scaling Student Success, represents the largest ever collaborative effort to improve college access, advance equity, and increase college degrees awarded.
+That’s why 130 institutions have joined together to increase college access, student, and postsecondary attainment.
+The initiative, called Powered by Publics: Scaling Student Success, represents the largest-ever collaborative effort to improve college access, advance equity, and increase college degrees awarded.

-To achieve this vision, APLU's Powered by Publics is the convening 130 change-ready institutions within 16 “transformation clusters” – reaching 3 million undergraduate students, including 1 million Pell Grant recipients.
-Each cluster will focus on solving different pieces of the student success puzzle as public universities work together to tear down long-standing barriers, eliminate the achievement gap, prepare students to thrive in the 21st century workforce, and collectively increase the number of degrees they award.
+To achieve this vision, APLU's Powered by Publics initiative has convened 130 change-ready institutions within 16 “transformation clusters” – reaching 3 million undergraduate students, including 1 million Pell Grant recipients.
+Each cluster is focused on solving different pieces of the student success puzzle as public universities work together to tear down long-standing barriers, eliminate the achievement gap, prepare students to thrive in the 21st century workforce, and collectively increase the number of degrees they award.
+The clusters are advancing collaborative work in thematic areas of affordability, holistic student supports, and teaching and learning.

 Public research universities share a commitment to providing students from all backgrounds an affordable, high-quality education that aligns with workforce needs.
 APLU will work with the institutions in the transformation clusters to facilitate a collaborative community of learning so the entire public higher education community can identify and adopt evidence-based practices that drive progress toward equity and college completion.